ddlindeque/funk/docs/syntax.md

 struct person {
   string name;
   string surname;
-}; // keyed by struct name.
+}; // keyed by struct name 'person' and type 'person'.
 ```

-### Constant declarations
+### Value declarations

-To define a constant the type, name and value must be supplied, although `auto` can be used as the type, to allow type inference.
-It is not possible to declare a *generic* constant, since it's not possible to create an instance of a generic type.
-The language declare the following constant values by default
+To define a value expression, name and value must be supplied, although `auto` can be used as the type, to allow type inference.
+It is not possible to declare a *generic* value, since it's not possible to create an instance of a generic type.
+The language declare the following values by default
 * `()` which is the only value of type `void`.
 * `[]` which is a generic value representing an empty list of the generic type.